Why be concerned about trash and wood burning?

 The small particles in wood smoke can worsen heart conditions by preventing oxygen from reaching tissues.
-Breathing difficulties such as asthma, may increase in adults or children, if they breathe too much smoke.
-Other health problems aggravated by burning include lung infections such as acute pneumonia and bronchiolitis.
-Allergies can be worsened.
+Asthma and other breathing difficulties may increase in adults or children who breathe too much smoke.
+Other health problems aggravated by burning include lung infections, such as acute pneumonia and bronchiolitis, and allergies.
 Burning trash can cause other long-term health problems.

 What can be done to reduce air pollution from residential burning?

-Do not burn residential trash, such as garbage, plastic, old furniture, or construction material, like treated wood products or particleboard.
+Do not burn residential trash, such as garbage, plastic, or old furniture, or construction material, such as treated wood products or particle board.

-Become aware of state and local burning laws, e.g. Wisconsin Administrative Code NR 429.04 prohibits burning:
+Become aware of state and local burning laws.
+For example, Wisconsin Administrative Code NR 429.04 prohibits burning:

 - Wet cardboard, paper or other trash